 Sixty of the students who attended the camp are also enrolled in NMSU’s TRIO Upward Bound Program, which assists local students in successfully completing their secondary and post-secondary education.
 “We decided to have our TRIO students participate in the camp because it fits with our program’s mission, purpose, and goal,” explained Rosa De La Torre-Burmeister, Director of the TRIO Upward Bound Program.
 “Our students felt the camp was rigorous and an invaluable academy for our upcoming seniors.”

 Dr. Kadavakollu said this year’s camp was made possible thanks to support from BCOM Dean Don N. Peska, DO; BCOM President John L. Hummer; Debra Bramblett, Ph.D., chair of the Department of Biomedical Sciences; and Jennifer Snider from BCOM’s Simulation Lab who provided CPR and First Aid training to all 116 students.
 Funding for this camp was provided by the Southwest Foundation for Osteopathic Education & Research, the Las Cruces Public Schools Foundation, and five local physicians who gave private donations.
 Free breakfasts and lunches were served by the NM Summer Food Service Program.

-Anyone who would like to contribute to this invaluable camp and the futures of high school students in the region, can contact Dr. Kadavakollu at email@example.com or (575) 674-2342.
+At the time of posting, anyone who would like to contribute to this invaluable camp and the futures of high school students in the region, can contact Dr. Kadavakollu.
 More information on the ACT and STEM-H Camp can be found at: bcomnm.org/academics/act-prep-course.